hwengineer/hwengineer.github.io/_posts/2018-1-8-discovery_enhanced2.md

 We include all defined source files, the STM32Cube sources, the `main.c` and startupfiles.

 We use the compiler with the flags defined in `c_args` and afterwards link it with the flags from `link_args`.
-I added also the `-Wl,--gc-sections` this tells the compiler to use `garbage collection` and strips out unused code.
+I added also the `-Wl,--gc-sections` flag.
+This tells the compiler to use `garbage collection` and strips out unused code.

 Then we add the runtime dependencies saved in the `link_deps` variable.
-And last but not leas we tell the compiler where to look after header files.
+And last but not leas we tell the compiler where to look for header files.

 #### custom targets